Chinese American Librarians Association: CALA Chapters

+Membership

+Any individual or corporate body interested in the purpose of the Association may become a member upon payment of the dues as provided for in the Bylaws.
+The CALA community has over 600 members, 15% personal members, 14% international members, 8% students, 58% life members, and 5% representing a diverse array of affiliations.

+Governing Structure

-Executive Directors and Presidents
+Executive Directors

 Executive Directors serve in 3 year terms and "shall be the chief administrative officer of the Association; assist the president and other officers of the Association in carrying out their responsibilities consistent with the policies established by the Board; keep a record of the Board meetings and membership meetings; communicate to members and to others such information as may be requested by the Board or the president; serve as the liaison officer with the American Library Association, chapters and affiliates of the Association, and other outside agencies; sign all contracts and legal documents as co-signatory with the president; oversee bank accounts with the treasurer as co-signatory; and perform other duties as may be prescribed by the Board or the Executive Committee."